 Winona Fine Arts Commission Grants

-The Winona Fine Arts Commission (FAC) Grants Program has awarded eleven grants during this continued time of great need to local artists and arts organizations.
-The FAC place a call for submissions for $500 grants intended to assist creatives and arts organizations in continuing their practice and operations impacted by the coronavirus pandemic.
-After discussing each of the very strong submissions, the Commission is pleased to announce the following winners:
+The Winona Fine Arts Commission (FAC) Grants Program awarded eleven grants last year during the time of great need to local artists and arts organizations.
+The FAC placed a call for submissions for $500 grants intended to assist creatives and arts organizations in continuing their practice and operations impacted by the coronavirus pandemic.
+After discussing each of the very strong submissions, the Commission was pleased to announce the following winners: